ali-reactnd/reactnd-project-readable-starter/README.md

-# Readable API Server
+# Readable APP

-This is the starter project for the final assessment project for Udacity's Redux course where you will build a content and comment web app.
-Users will be able to post content to predefined categories, comment on their posts and other users' posts, and vote on posts and comments.
-Users will also be able to edit and delete posts and comments.
+Readable is a simple *content* and *comment* web application.
+Users will be able to post content to predefined categories, comment on their posts and others, and vote on post and comments.
+User's will also be able to edit or delete posts and comments.

-This repository includes the code for the backend API Server that you'll use to develop and interact with the front-end portion of the project.
+This repository includes the code for the front-end as well as the backend API Server that interacts with the front-end.

-## Start Developing

-To get started developing right away:
+To get started:

 * Install and start the API server
     - `cd api-server`
     - `npm install`
     - `node server`
-* In another terminal window, use Create React App to scaffold out the front-end
+* In another terminal window, install and run the front-end
-    - `create-react-app frontend`
     - `cd frontend`
+    - `npm install`
     - `npm start`

-## API Server
+## Notes
+1. The application is anonymous, with no *authentication* or *authorization*.
+There are no user objects, and comments and posts accept any username/name for creating and editing.

+2. The server supposrts a small, fixed number of categories that user can put posts into.
+The server does not have methods for creating/modifying/deleting these categories.
+If you wish to add to the categories, simply add your desired object to the Array `categories.js` in the provided server.
 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Contributing

+This is my submission for the final assessment project for Udacity's Redux Fundamentals course, developed by [React Training](https://reacttraining.com).
+Therefore, I will not accept pull requests.